 Fast Facts about Canals

-• Beijing–Hangzhou Grand Canal is the oldest and longest canal in the world running 1,776 km (1,104 mi) from the Yellow River to the Yangtze River in China.
-The canal was built starting in the 5th century BC.
-It is a UNESCO World Heritage Site.
+- Beijing–Hangzhou Grand Canal is the oldest and longest canal in the world, running 1,776 km (1,104 mi) from the Yellow River to the Yangtze River in China.
+It was built in the 5th century BC and is a UNESCO World Heritage Site.

 Looking for adventures of a lifetime?
 Here are a few articles to help start planning your trip: